• Skip to primary navigation

 • Lemon peel - Use a peeler to remove the peel from a lemon.
 Try not to get too much of the bitter white pith.

 • Water - You'll start with 10 ounces of water but will infuse and reduce it with the strawberries.
-When you strain the strawberries and lemon peel out you should have about 5 ounces of water.
+When you strain the strawberries and lemon peel out you should have about 5-7 ounces of water.
+You may even have closer to 8 ounces!
+It can really vary wildly.

 • Sugar - Plain white granulated sugar.
 The recipe calls for 5 ounces, but you may need more or less depending on how much your water reduces!